superman1006/Chat_App/README.md

 ```
 &nbsp;&nbsp;&nbsp;4.__Access application__

-&nbsp;&nbsp;&nbsp;__1.__ Open a browser and type http://localhost:3000, and you will see the details of the website.
+&nbsp;&nbsp;&nbsp;__1.__ Start with Visual Studio Code and open a browser ,you can type http://localhost:3000, and you will see the details of the website.

-&nbsp;&nbsp;&nbsp;__2.__ If running in Codio, you can directly click the Box URL button on the upper right to browse the page details.
+&nbsp;&nbsp;&nbsp;__2.__ If running in Codio, you can directly click the Box URL button on the upper right or type https://othellorichard-pressletter-3000.codio-box.uk/ in your browser to browse the page details.

 >### __Technology stack__